aikepah/WaveEchoCRAWL/README.md

 # Wave Echo Cave - DM's Interactive Guide

-After playing around with updating my keyed encounters for Wave Echo Cave using Gemini (Scaling for a party of 4 level 5 characters, using the "How to Run a Room" principles from Keith Amman, adding traps, and using some monsters from Flee Mortals and Monster Manual Expanded) it asked me if I wanted to use their Canvas tool to create an app.
+After playing around with updating my keyed encounters for Wave Echo Cave using Gemini (Scaling for a party of 4 level 5 characters, using the "How to Run a Room" principles from Justin Alexander, adding traps, and using some monsters from Flee Mortals and Monster Manual Expanded) it asked me if I wanted to use their Canvas tool to create an app.
 Curious, I said yes, and this is the result!
 It generated an HTML structure with CSS and basic JS navigation for each area.
 Later I pulled it into VS Code and utilized Copilot to enhance the functionality, adding a DM interface and a player view that updates in real-time using `localStorage`, effect tracking, and more.
 This was a fun quick experiment that turned into a useful tool for running the Wave Echo Cave adventure in Dungeons & Dragons.
 Definitely not how I would have implemented it from scratch, but considering I only spent a few hours (including pulling in all the area descriptions and images) it turned out pretty well!
 There's plenty of room for improvement, but for running a couple sessions in this dungeon, it worked great!

 This project is a digital Dungeon Master (DM) tool for running the Wave Echo Cave adventure in Dungeons & Dragons.
 It provides a rich, interactive experience for both the DM and players, supporting real-time updates, effect tracking, and marching order management.